 2. Training: $5,000; $0 if you are an existing franchisee opening an additional franchise

-- Includes travel, for one or two of you, to Wild Birds Unlimited headquarters before you purchase a franchise, and travel and expenses related to the initial five days of training at the company’s headquarters and five days of in-store training at a store near the headquarters or near your home, as the franchisor may determine in its sole business judgment.
+- Includes travel, for one or two of you, to the franchisor’s headquarters before you purchase a franchise, and travel and expenses related to the initial five days of training at the company’s headquarters and five days of in-store training at a store near the headquarters or near your home, as the franchisor may determine in its sole business judgment.

 - The franchisor encourages you to look for strip center sites or existing structures which could easily be converted into a Wild Birds Unlimited store.